About Vovk.ts

 });

-This is achieved by combining code generation with TypeScript inference, mapping each RPC call onto a specially constructed URL.
+This is achieved by combining code generation with TypeScript inference, mapping each RPC call to its corresponding HTTP endpoint.

 More info

-A controller can be decomposed into the controller itself and one or more services that contain business logic (database/API calls).
-Service methods can safely infer controller method types, even when the controller method returns the results of the service method, without triggering “explicit any” errors on self-references.
-This is thanks to a fix (#58616 ) to TypeScript made by the legendary Anders Hejlsberg .
+A controller can be split into the controller itself and one or more services that contain business logic (database/API calls).
+Service methods can safely infer controller method types, even when the controller method returns the service method’s result, without triggering “implicit any” type errors on self-references.
+This is enabled by a TypeScript fix (#58616 ) by Anders Hejlsberg .

 Controller